javiljoen/monitor/README.md

 returning the data instead of sending them to matplotlib for plotting, and breaking them up into usage stats per subprocess.

-There is also a separate R script for plotting the results.

-Usage:

-	plot_log.r log_file plot_file ['Title for plot']

 Dependencies
 ------------